This tutorial will help you overcome the Search Baron hijack that results in browser redirects to Bing or dubious sites such as mybrowser-search.com.

 - Use the Go menu in your Finder again and click Applications

 - Scrutinize the list of installed apps to try and locate the malicious one.
-This could also be a shot in the dark because the culprit isn’t going to be named Search Baron or similar.
+This could also be a shot in the dark because the culprit isn’t going to be named Search Baron virus or similar.
 Your goal is to spot a recently added fishy-looking program you didn’t wittingly install.
 Send it to the Trash immediately

 - Click the Apple menu icon and pick System Preferences.
 You can as well click the gear symbol in the Dock if it’s there